pluralitybook/plurality/ReadMe.md

 To cite this text, you can use this bibtex as a sample

 @online{plurality2023,
-  title={Plurality: Technology for collaborative diversity and democracy}, author={Tang, Audrey and Weyl, Glen and {the Plurality Community}}, year={2023}, url={https://github.com/pluralitybook/plurality/blob/main/contents/english},
+  title={Plurality: The Future of Collaborative Technology and Democracy}, author={Tang, Audrey and Weyl, Glen and {the Plurality Community}}, year={2023}, url={https://github.com/pluralitybook/plurality/blob/main/contents/english},